WhoSampled

-WhoSampled is a website and app database of information about sampled music or sample-based music, interpolations, cover songs and remixes.
-As of November 2025, the website contains 1,247,256 songs and 387,578 artists in its catalog.
-In November 2025, it was acquired by Sweden-based media firm and streaming service provider Spotify.
+WhoSampled is a website and app database of information about sampled music or sample-based music, interpolations, cover songs, and remixes.
+As of May 2026, the website contains 1,334,420 songs and 415,918 artists in its catalog.

+In November 2025, it was acquired by Spotify.
+The acquisition promised users reduced moderation waiting times, elimination of display advertisements and free apps with full functionality.

 History

-Nadav Poraz founded the site in London, England in 2008, as a way to track musical samples and cover songs.
+Nadav Poraz founded the site in London in 2008, as a way to track musical samples and cover songs.
 Mobile apps were released in 2012 and 2014 for iPhone and Android, respectively.
 The website's database is user-generated and reviewed by moderators before the content goes live.
-As of 2024, the site's most sampled track is "Amen, Brother" by the Winstons, which contains the most sampled drum break in music history, having been sampled in more than 7,000 songs.
-In 2015, the site added support for film and television clips.
+As of 2026, the site's most sampled track is "Amen, Brother" by the Winstons, which contains the most sampled drum break in music history, having been sampled in more than 7,000 songs.

-The following year, it partnered with Spotify and introduced 6D, a six degrees of separation-inspired game, that tracks relationships between artists, producers, and their tracks.
-In October 2017, WhoSampled partnered with KPM and Ableton and organised the third 'Samplethon' competition at Point Blank Studios in London.

-WhoSampled was acquired by Spotify in November 2025.
-The platform and brand are to continue operating, and all subscription fees were removed.
+In 2016, a year after adding support for movie and television clips, it partnered with Spotify and introduced 6D, a six degrees of separation-inspired game which tracks relationships between artists, producers, and their tracks.
+In 2017, WhoSampled partnered with KPM and Ableton and organized the third 'Samplethon' competition at Point Blank Studios in London.
+WhoSampled was acquired by Spotify in 2025.
+The platform and brand are operated by Spotify and subscription fees were removed.